Brennall/HFH-SRD/Chapter05.md

 Arcane 4	Duration:	special

 This spell functions like charm person, except that the effect is not restricted by monster type or size.
 Undead monsters are unaffected.
 This spell can affect up to 3d6 Hit Dice of creatures of 4 or fewer Hit Dice, or one creature of more than 4 Hit Dice.
-Calculate creatures with less than 1 HD as having ½ HD, and creatures with a bonus to HD as having the flat amount.
+Calculate creatures with less than 1 HD as having  1/2  HD, and creatures with a bonus to HD as having the flat amount.
 The caster may decide which individual creatures out of a mixed group are to be affected first; excess Hit Dice of effect are ignored.
 Any creatures that make a successful saving throw versus Spells resist the effect.
 Once in effect, the charm lasts until removed by a dispel magic spell or until the creature makes a successful save.
 The charmed creature receives a saving throw to break the spell each day if it has 7+1 HD or more, every week if it has 5-6 HD, and every month if it has 4 HD or fewer.
 If the creature is highly intelligent (INT 9 or more), it may save more frequently than its HD would otherwise warrant, using the frequencies listed for charm person, below.

 ### Charm Person		  Range:	60'

 Arcane 1	Duration:	special

 This spell makes a humanoid creature regard the caster as its trusted friend and ally.
 Humanoid creatures include bugbears, dryads, dwarves, elves, gnolls, gnomes, goblins, hobgoblins, kobolds, lizardmen, men, mermen, morlocks, neanderthal, naiads, ogres, pixies, sprites, and troglodytes, and other man-like creatures no larger than an ogre and possessing 4 or fewer Hit Dice.
 Humans and demi-humans may be affected regardless of character level.
 A save versus Spells will negate the effect.
 If the target of the spell is currently being threatened or attacked by the caster or his or her allies, it receives a +5 bonus on its saving throw.
 The spell does not enable the caster to control the charmed creature as if it were an automaton; rather, it perceives his words and actions in the most favorable way.
-The caster can try to give the subject orders, but it will not do anything it wouldn’t ordinarily do, and further may receive an additional saving throw to overcome the magic (at the Judge's discretion).
-The caster must speak the charmed creature’s language to communicate any commands, or else be good at pantomiming; of course, if the caster is attacked, the charmed creature will act to protect its “friend” (though that could mean attacking the caster's enemies, or attempting to carry off the caster to a “safe” place).
+The caster can try to give the subject orders, but it will not do anything it wouldn't ordinarily do, and further may receive an additional saving throw to overcome the magic (at the Judge's discretion).
+The caster must speak the charmed creature's language to communicate any commands, or else be good at pantomiming; of course, if the caster is attacked, the charmed creature will act to protect its "friend" (though that could mean attacking the caster's enemies, or attempting to carry off the caster to a "safe" place).
 The charmed creature receives a new saving throw each day if it is has an Intelligence of 13 or greater, every week if its Intelligence is 9-12, or every month it its Intelligence is 8 or less.
 A charm may be removed by a dispel magic spell.

 ### Clairvoyance	Range:	60'